 As one ad from the start of the mobile boom noted, “Everything is modern as can be!
 Smart furnishings, planned by decorators, are the kind you’re proud to show your friends.”

-And it wasn’t just the home itself that was being pitched — it was the whole suburban lifestyle.
+And it wasn’t just the homes themselves that were being pitched — it was the whole suburban lifestyle.
+The marketers promoted the mobile home park’s neighborly feel, community resources and activities.

 “The new mobile home parks are fine neighborhoods, with beautiful landscaping, recreational facilities like swimming pools.
 Outside in the yard, you can set out a white picket fence… plant a rose garden… do some informal entertaining.”

 And it worked.
-These manufactured homes were parked across the country by the millions, which — as it was later noted — often negatively impacted the infrastructure of the area due to congestion and inadequate utilities.
+These manufactured homes were parked across the country in “trailer estates” by the millions, which — as it was later noted — often negatively impacted the infrastructure of the area due to congestion and inadequate utilities.

 Still, as of 1958, the marketing literature noted, “Now three million people, including young marrieds, engineers, graduate students, construction and industrial workers, professional and military men, retired couples, live in mobile homes.”